OlympusDAO/solanOHM/README.md

 On the specified Solana chain:

+- OFT program (see env.json `<network>.oft.programId`)
+    - Owned by the account specified as the DAO MS (see env.json `<network>.olympus.daoMS`).
 - OHM token (see env.json `<network>.token`)
-- OFT program (see env.json `<network>.oft.programId`)
+    - Owned by the OFT program, via a 1/1 multisig owned by the OFT store, which is owned by the OFT program.
+    - The only minter is the OFT store (bridge).
+It cannot be minted outside of a bridge transaction.
-- OFT program linked to the bridge contract on the specified EVM chain
+- OFT program linked to the bridge contract on the specified EVM chain.

 On the specified EVM chain: